bbauska/JS-svg/README.md

 cast by the source.
-The feSpecularLighting primitive boasts an additional attribute called specularExponent, which controls the focal point strength (in Figure 8-12, this would determine the size of the point light's reflection).
+The feSpecularLighting primitive boasts an additional attribute called specularExponent, which controls the focal point strength (in Figure 8-12, this would determine the size of the point light's reflection).</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch8-4b">8.4b Light Sources</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-I've mentioned distant lights and point lights a couple of times now but haven't explained them.
+<p>I've mentioned distant lights and point lights a couple of times now but
+haven't explained them.
 These refer to the type of light emitted by either an feDiffuseLighting or feSpecularLighting primitive.
 By themselves, these primitives do not emit any light; they require an